 Data Structures and algorithms are essential to have a seamless programming journey in order to understand the nuances of different programming languages.

 A lot of beginners and experienced programmers avoid learning Data Structures and Algorithms because it’s complicated and they think that there is no use of all the above stuff in real life.
-Data Structure is a way of collecting and organising data in such a way that we can perform operations on these data in an effective way.
-Data Structures is about rendering data elements in terms of some relationship, for better organisation and storage.
+Data Structure is a way of collecting and organizing data in such a way that we can perform operations on these data in an effective way.
+Data Structures is about rendering data elements in terms of some relationship, for better organization and storage.

-Data structures and algorithms play a key role in the implementation from designing a software to hiring in an organisation.
+Data structures and algorithms play a key role in the implementation from designing software to hiring in an organization.
 Significant data structures like Hash Tables, Trees, Tries, Graphs alongside algorithms leads a candidate further in solving problems efficiently and if you appear for any job interview the interviewer would be interested in knowing your application of DS and Algorithms to solve a particular problem.

 Now you must be wondering that despite studying about Data Structures and Algorithms your command over them isn’t promising enough.